How To Make Square Root Sign

 Utilizing Symbol Libraries (Microsoft Word)

 Alternatively, you can use the equation editor in Word to create more complex mathematical expressions involving square roots.
-Go to the "Insert" tab, click on "Equation," and choose "Insert New Equation."
-From there, you can use the equation editor tools to create expressions like √(x + y).
+In real terms, go to the "Insert" tab, click on "Equation," and choose "Insert New Equation. " From there, you can use the equation editor tools to create expressions like √(x + y).

 Inserting Symbols on Mobile Devices (iOS and Android)